Examining the poor reputation of Africa's armies | DW | 19.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 African armies are perceived as underfunded, underequipped, and ineffective.
 There is a long history of coups and human rights violations.
-Twenty sub-Saharan militaries were involved in some armed conflict in 2020.
+Twenty sub-Saharan militaries were involved in armed conflicts in 2020.

 According to a study by the Stockholm-based International Peace Research Institute (SIPRI), out of a total of 49 sub-Saharan African states, at least 20 were involved in some armed conflict in 2020.
 This places African armies at the center of events — and under scrutiny.

 Nigeria, for example, has the second biggest sub-Saharan army after South Africa.
-But with more than 150 million inhabitants, it has a comparatively modest number of 200,000 enlisted personnel.
-Russia, a country of 140 million, has more than one million soldiers.
+But, with more than 150 million inhabitants, it has a comparatively modest number of 200,000 enlisted personnel.
+Russia, a country of 140 million, has more than 1 million soldiers.

 African armies are also associated with a lack of transparency and corruption.
 "Much of this is a structural problem.
-The lack of financial resources in the country means that the military and other state actors are all competing for a very small slice of the pie," Tian said, pointing out that real progress has been made.
+The lack of financial resources in the country means that the military and other state actors are all competing for a very small slice of the pie," Tian said.

-In Angola, several high-ranking army officers were detained and sued for embezzlement last year in an anti-corruption drive launched by President Joao Lourenco.
+In Angola, several high-ranking army officers were detained and sued for embezzlement in 2021 in an anti-corruption drive launched by President Joao Lourenco.
 The president is also trying to dismantle a system of patronage put in place by his long-serving predecessor, Jose Eduardo dos Santos.

-Owing to the continent's colonial history, the military in many African countries assumed a political role from the start.
+Owing to Africa's colonial history, the military in many countries assumed a political role from the start.
 "Once the genie is released from the bottle, it's hard to put it back in," Basedau said.

 In Angola, some top combatants were compensated for the fight for independence from Portugal and their participation in the ensuing decades of civil war.
 Such an arrangement offered an opportunity to those well placed to get rich quickly.
-General Manuel Helder Vieira Dias Jr, nicknamed "Kopelipa", for instance, was estimated in 2014 to be worth $3 billion (€2.64 billion).
-While Lourenco's government has since removed him from powerful positions following the departure of former President dos Santos, he has been able to keep his wealth.
+General Manuel Helder Vieira Dias Jr., nicknamed "Kopelipa," for instance, was estimated in 2014 to be worth $3 billion (€2.64 billion).
+Though Lourenco's government has since removed Dias from powerful positions following the departure of former dos Santos, the general has been able to keep his wealth.

 Though Angola is rich in oil and diamonds, most of its 32 million people live in poverty.